antoniocolelli/se-2022-12-HikeTracker/README.md

 # HikeTracker

+I mainly contributed to the development of the server side of this project.
 Project developed by ***Team-12*** for the course "Software Engineering II," attended during the academic year 2022/23 at Politecnico di Torino, Master's Degree in Computer Engineering.

 ## Table of Contents